Congress, merchants group urge credit card companies to drop swipe fee increases - NewsBreak

 Congress, merchants group urge credit card companies to drop swipe fee increases

-Right now, families are already dealing with the worst inflation in decades and soon, some businesses worry they may have to raise their prices even higher if credit card companies go through with plans to increase “swipe fees’.
+WASHINGTON D.C. — Right now, families are already dealing with the worst inflation in decades.
+Some businesses worry they may soon have to raise their prices even higher if credit card companies go through with plans to increase ‘swipe fees.’

-In a bipartisan letter, four federal lawmakers believe an increase in these fees would impact small businesses and families that are already dealing with high prices.
+In a bipartisan letter, four federal lawmakers stated they believe an increase in these fees would impact small businesses and families that are already dealing with high prices.

 The group told specifically Visa and Mastercard to withdraw those plans because “your profits are already high enough.”